How to Tell If a Moving Company Is a Broker

 Reputable moving brokers will be registered with the Federal Motor Carrier Safety Administration and use only movers registered with the FMCSA.
 You can always call transportation professionals and ask them if they are a broker or mover, trustworthy ones will give you a straightforward answer.

 If you choose to work with a broker, make sure they provide you with the FMCSA Your Rights and Responsibilities When You Move and Ready to Move booklets as well as a written agreement with the moving companies they work with.
-Reputable brokers will also ensure the Minneapolis local movers or Minneapolis long-distance movers responsible for transporting your shipment perform a physical survey of your items in order to give an accurate estimate.
+Reputable brokers will also ensure the movers responsible for transporting your shipment perform a physical survey of your items in order to give an accurate estimate.

 On the other hand, if you want to work directly with a moving company and are trying to avoid brokers cosplaying as legitimate moving companies – here’s what to look out for.

-• Check out the company’s reviews.
-A lot of bad reviews and complaints about movers not showing up or items going missing usually points to a shady broker or scam.
+- Check out the company’s reviews.
+A lot of bad reviews and complaints about movers not showing up or items going missing usually point to a shady broker or scam.

-If you want to work directly with a reputable and top-rated moving company for your upcoming relocation – call the moving professionals at USA Family Moving & Storage.
-Call 612-286-0400 for free quote today!
+If you want to work directly with a reputable and top-rated moving company for your upcoming relocation – contact the moving professionals at USA Family Moving & Storage.
+Call 770-573-1919 for free quote today!